MajorZiploc/tooling_notes/art/blender/notes.md

   with metarig selected go to right_side_menu Data -> Rigify and lmb Generate Rig a new rig with more info will be created to auto weight paint - select all parts of your model and then select the new rig
-    ctrl-p -> Armature Deform -> With Automatic Weights
+    WARNING: nested (child) meshes usually dont get the vertex groups from this process denest (clear parent) the meshes with alt+p ctrl-p -> Armature Deform -> With Automatic Weights
       WARNING: overlapping meshes will result in the error: Bone Heat Weighting: failed to find solution for one or more bones to resolve you must separate all meshes that overlap with each other